tamlynkg/ITS2-LSU-Sequencing-Processing/README.md

 > **A bioinformatics pipeline for high-throughput fungal community analysis from SCATA pipeline output**

-Transform your raw fungal sequencing data into phylogenetic insights with this automated pipeline designed for ITS2 and LSU region analysis.
+Transform raw fungal sequencing data into phylogenetic insights with this automated pipeline designed for ITS2 and LSU region analysis.

 ---